-Students in Chemical Physics are expected to present and defend a research proposal anytime between the first semester of their 2nd year up to the end of their 4th year (June 30th).
+Students in Chemical Physics are expected to present and defend a research proposal anytime between the first semester of their 2nd year up to the end of their 4th year (June 30th) in the presence of their GAC.
 Any one of the G2, G3, or G4 GAC committee meetings can serve as the independent research proposal meeting.
 Students are required to choose topics that are distinct from their Ph.D. research, and the final topic should be arrived at in consultation with their advisor.
 The student with his/her advisor will decide when to present the independent proposal.

 Completing an independent research proposal will expand a student's base scientific knowledge and provide a formal exercise in identifying research projects in interesting and promising areas of research.
 The objectives of the independent research proposal program are: